When to Stay Home

 We ask that you keep your child home from school if they have:

-• Temperature over 100 degrees
+- Temperature over 100 degrees

-• Coughing that disrupts normal activity
+- Coughing or fatigue that disrupts normal activity

-If your child has an unusual rash that has not been diagnosed by a healthcare provider, please keep them home.
+If your child has an unusual rash or sore that has not been diagnosed by a healthcare provider, please keep them home.
 The rash may be contagious or a symptom of a contagious disease.
 We recommend calling your healthcare provider for further guidance.

 Pink Eye (Conjunctivitis)

 Students with pink eye (conjunctivitis) may remain in school if they do not have a fever and are well enough to participate in routine school activities.
-If students are unable to refrain from touching their eyes with visible drainage present, we ask that you keep your child home from school until symptoms improve.
+If students are unable to refrain from touching their eyes with visible drainage present, we ask that you keep your child home from school until symptoms improve.Â

 Communicable Disease

 If your child was diagnosed with an communicable disease, please contact the district licensed school nurse.
-The list includes, but not limited to:
+The list includes, but not limited to:Â

-• COVID-19
+- COVID-19

-• Influenza
+- Influenza

-• Pertussis (Whooping cough)
+- Pertussis (Whooping cough)

-• Strep throat
+- Strep throat

-• Parvovirus (Fifth Disease)
+- Parvovirus (Fifth Disease)

-• Chickenpox
+- Chickenpox

 Certain communicable diseases are reportable to the Minnesota Department of Health.
 For a full list of reportable diseases, please click here